yoshihara-yuli/geant4-example_compton/HowToBuild.md

 How to build and run this geant4 sample code.

-1. Change the current directory to “compton_gagg"
+1. Change the current directory to “geant4-example\_compton"
 **\$ cd geant4-example\_compton**

 2. Make a directory of "build", and change the current directory to "build"